stolarczyk/metaboLITE/README.md

 # Usage<a name="Usage"></a>

-Besides the installation of both R and Python packages no further app installation is needed.
+Besides the installation of packages for both R and Python no further app installation is needed.
 Simply download the contents of this [repository](https://gitlab.com/mstolarczyk/shinyapp.git) and save them in the directory of your choice (represented as `"path/to/the/shinyapp/directory"` below).

-To launch the app simply run the following line of code in your favourite R IDE, e.g. [RStudio](https://www.rstudio.com/):
+To launch the app just run the following line of code in your favourite R IDE, e.g. [RStudio](https://www.rstudio.com/):

 ```shiny::runApp(appDir = "path/to/the/shinyapp/directory")```